26 Little-Known Todoist Features

 “I turn any email that will take more than 5 minutes to answer into a task.”

 The web holds more information than you could consume in an entire lifetime, which is a blessing and a curse — especially when you need to focus.
-Todoist can help.
+Let’s fix that.

 If you stumble upon a captivating website during deep work — whether that’s an article on how to learn anything or a music video you can’t wait to watch — you can simply add it as a Todoist task that links back to the content.